sandhyaparna/Data-Science/Decision Tree/Overview.md

 Splitting happens based on the variable that creates best homogeneous sets

-# How Decision Tree predicts a Numeric Target?
-In case of regression tree, the value obtained by terminal nodes in the training data is the mean response of observation falling in that region.
-Thus, if an unseen data observation falls in that region, we’ll make its prediction with mean value

-# How Decision Tree predicts a Categorical Target?
-In case of classification tree, the value (class) obtained by terminal node in the training data is the mode of observations falling in that region.
-Thus, if an unseen data observation falls in that region, we’ll make its prediction with mode value.

 # Stopping Criteria used in splitting - Pruning and Pre-pruning
 Pre-pruning that stop growing the tree earlier, before it perfectly classifies the training set.